twinblade02/Code-Assignments-Projects/Projects/Airport and Flight Route Analysis Pre and Post C19/README.md

 ## IMPORTANT: Viewing the notebook:
 Since GitHub scrubs all Javascript embeddings, you won't be able to interact with or view any of the plots - instead, I recommend you use [nbviewer](https://nbviewer.jupyter.org/) to look at them.
 Simply paste the URL of the notebook in GitHub and nbviewer will display all outputs as intended.

+- Side note: Outdated notebook on nbviewer?
+Append "?flush_cache=true" to the end of the URL in your browser's address bar and press the 'Enter' key.
+This should give you the most updated version of the notebook.

 Thanks for visiting!